-- 4.2.12 In each of the worst-case scenarios applied, large expanses within and outwith the permanent and temporary works boundaries for the Proposed Scheme are indicated to be unstable, or of marginal stability.
+- 4.2.13 In each of the worst-case scenarios applied, large expanses within and outwith the permanent and temporary works boundaries for the Proposed Scheme are indicated to be unstable, or of marginal stability.
 Given the lack of evidence of peat instability indicated within the study area, this indicates that the parameters used are unlikely to be realistic.
-Nevertheless, the following should be noted: - There are few instances, even in these unrealistic scenarios, where areas with peat depths of <1.00m and slope angles less than approximately 5° either with or without surcharges in place where instability is indicated.
-As such and as a rule of thumb, it is sensible to select locations that meet these criteria for the permanent and temporary storage of materials (including excavated peat) and avoid surcharges on slopes not meeting these criteria wherever possible.
-This rule of thumb may be useful in planning but should not replace proper assessment of the stability of chosen storage locations and earthworks during detailed design. - The areas of potential instability and marginal instability vastly increase under very high water table conditions, highlighting the importance of monitoring groundwater conditions and having appropriate rules in place to stop working when conditions are particularly wet. - 4.2.13 The analysis of the worst-case scenarios also indicates that stability will increase with the addition of surcharge in areas of very low slope and very deep peat.
-However, the infinite slope analysis is known not to behave particularly well in such circumstances and therefore this apparent increase in stability should not be relied upon.
+Nevertheless, the following should be noted: - There are few instances, even in these unrealistic scenarios, where areas with peat depths of less than 1.00m and slope angles less than approximately 5°, either with or without surcharges in place, where instability or marginal stability is indicated.
+As such and as a rule of thumb, it is sensible to select locations that meet both these criteria for the permanent and temporary storage of materials (including excavated peat) and avoid surcharges on slopes not meeting these criteria wherever possible.
+This rule of thumb may be useful in planning but should not replace full assessment of the stability of possible storage locations and earthworks to the appropriate standards during detailed design.

+- The areas of potential instability and marginal instability vastly increase under very high water table conditions, highlighting the importance of monitoring groundwater conditions and having appropriate rules in place to stop working when conditions are particularly wet. - 4.2.14 The analysis of the worst-case scenarios also indicates that stability will increase with the addition of surcharge in areas of very low slope and very deep peat.
+However, the infinite slope analysis is known not to behave particularly well in such circumstances and therefore, this apparent increase in stability should not be relied upon.